-If your family is experiencing more than its fair share of sore throats, oral probiotics can help.
-There are specific strains of beneficial microbes that thrive in the ear, nose and throat (ENT).
+If your family is experiencing more than its fair share of sore throats, oral probiotics can really help.
+There are specific strains of beneficial microbes that thrive in the ear, nose, and throat (ENT).
 When they are missing or too few in number, a person is predisposed to infections like tonsillitis or pharyngitis.

 I’ve examined several of the oral probiotics on the market, and this chewable tablet has the best ingredients (not perfect but the best I could find as of this writing).
 It contains two oral probiotic strains of Streptococcus salivarius (K12 and M18) scientifically shown to support ENT health when used regularly.

-In one study published by International Journal of Internal Medicine, administration of Streptococcus salivarius K12 to children with a history of recurrent oral infections experienced reduced episodes of pharyngeal infections and/or tonsillitis as well as episodes of acute otitis media (middle ear infections) (2).
+In one study published by the International Journal of Internal Medicine, the administration of Streptococcus salivarius K12 to children with a history of recurrent oral infections experienced reduced episodes of pharyngeal infections and/or tonsillitis as well as episodes of acute otitis media (middle ear infections) (2).

 Honey mixed with ginger juice is the best for indtant relief from sore throat, cough rtc.

 So no point to make with regula raw honey?

 I swear by Iodine painting on the lymph glands at the first sign of a sore throat!
 Some even gargle it, but I’ve never had to resort to that.

 Interesting idea.
 Not tried that before.
 Here’s more info on using iodine on the skin for those who might not be familiar. https://www.thehealthyhomeeconomist.com/iodine-supplementation-yes-no-maybe/